-Abstract-Computer networks such as the Internet or datacenter networks have become a a crucial infrastructure for many criticial services.
+Abstract-Computer networks such as the Internet or datacenter networks have become a crucial infrastructure for many criticial services.
 Accordingly, it is important that such networks preserve correctness criteria, even during transitions from one correct configuration to a new correct configuration.
-This paper initiates the study of how to simultaneously update multiple routes in a Software-Defined Network (SDN) in a transiently consistent and efficient manner.
-In particular, we study the problem of minimizing the number of switch interactions, in this paper also called "touches".
-Our main result is a negative one: we rigorously prove that jointly optimizing multiple route updates in a consistent and efficient manner is $\mathcal{NP}$ -hard, already for two routing policies.
-However, we also present an efficient, polynomial-time algorithm that, given correct update schedules for individual policies, computes an optimal global schedule with minimal touches.
+This paper initiates the study of how to simultaneously update, i.e., reroute multiple policies (i.e., flows) in a Software-Defined Network (SDN) in a transiently consistent and efficient manner.
+In particular, we consider the problem of minimizing the number of controllerswitch interactions, henceforth called "touches", while preserving fundamental properties, in particular loop-freedom, at any time.
+Indeed, we empirically show that the number of such interactions affects the resource consumption at the switches.
+Our main result is a negative one: we rigorously prove that jointly optimizing multiple route updates in a consistent and efficient manner is \mathcal{NP} -hard, already for two routing policies.
+However, we also present an efficient polynomial-time algorithm that, given a fixed number of correct update schedules for independent policies, computes an optimal global schedule with minimal touches.
+This algorithm applies to any per-flow independent consistency property, not only loop-freedom.